People want to know about the events happening in their neighborhoods.

 From National Ice Cream Day to National Boyfriend Day, it seems like there's suddenly a "holiday" for everything.
 But don't roll your eyes; use it to your advantage.
 Your flower shop can boost traffic by promoting an in-store event around National Flower Day, for example.
 As a bonus, you can capture extra eyeballs by leveraging the hashtag across social platforms.

 Check out what Ben & Jerry's did.
 The famed chain served 1.3 million scoops on its Free Cone Day — and event promotion made all the difference.
-Using Yext for Events, Scoop Shop's associate brand manager Jay Kasparianshared that he was able to create 200 events and 800 event listings for the celebration across 8 publishers, including Facebook and Eventbrite, driving meaningful engagement as a result.

 The key is to make sure that your customers can find the detailed information about your event when they need it, wherever they're searching.
 By hosting and promoting more local events in a holistic manner, your business can see a traffic bump too — no free ice cream giveaways required.